 Bright Angel Point Trail—A.5-mile roundtrip hike on a paved trail to one of the best views along the North Rim.

-Bridle Path—A 1.9-mile oneway hiking trail on hard packed path.
-This trail is open to leashed pets and bikes.
+Bridle Path—This is a 1.9-mile one-way hiking trail on a hard-packed path.
+It is open to leashed pets and bikes.

 Roosevelt Point Trail—A .2-mile hiking trail to an overlook.